rustyeddy/rustyeddy.com/content/software/testing.md

 ### Testing Builds Confidence

-As the software project evolves overtime, the developers and users gain two very important things, in addition to the obvious benefit of working software, everybody gains:
+As software projects evolves overtime developers and users gain benefits beyond just _stable software_ including:

 1. Confidence to the point of taking the software for granted, they begin to rely on the software without even realizing it.